ArtemGudtsev/Dicten/README.md

 # Dicten
-Learning project about steganography way resistant to frequency analysis
+Educational project about steganography way resistant to frequency analysis.